 A young person’s body and brain cannot handle drugs and alcohol the same way an adult’s can.
 Drugs and alcohol are more harmful to teens because their brains are still developing throughout adolescence and well into young adulthood.
 Drinking or using mood altering substances during this critical growth period can lead to lifelong damage in brain function, particularly as it relates to memory, motor skills and coordination.

 According to research, young people who begin drinking before age 15 are four times more likely to develop alcohol dependence than those who begin drinking at age 21.
 Further research indicates that marijuana use in teens (even single incidents) changes parts of the brain associated with cause and effect thinking and motivation.
 While non-addicted adults can tolerate these substances fairly well–there is NO amount, even small amounts–that is not dangerous for teens.
 With teens the earliest intervention can make a difference, as every day that they continue to use substances they are doing permanent damage to important parts of the brain.

-When a teen struggles from substance abuse and at least one other mental health concern we call this dual diagnosis, or having co-occurring conditions.
+When a teen struggles from substance abuse and at least one other mental health concern we call this dual diagnosis disorder, or having co-occurring conditions.
 We treat all of the presenting mental health symptoms with an integrated approach to create a path to psychosocial wellness.